hrapek/ml_ops_dog_breeds/reports/README.md

 Samy ended up using 13€ worth of credits on the project, using a storage bucket and the compute engine service.
 The compute engine service is way more expensive than the data storage.

+Mike used 0 € worth of credits, because he used the infrastructure provided by others.

 TODO other members

 ## Overall discussion of project